 It’s possible to see this jutting landmark for miles but it’s also an incredible sight up close.
 The Daymark was built in 1864 as a navigational point for sailors.

-You can access it from Brownstone and Coleton car park near Kingswear.
+You can walk the path past it from Brownstone and Coleton car park near Kingswear.
 Beyond the Daymark is the South West Coast Path which is not suitable for pushchairs.
 Pack little ones into baby or toddler carriers.

-This is a round up of things to do in Dartmouth that we have experienced in five years of living here.
+This is a round up of things to do in Dartmouth that we have experienced in seven years of living here.
 I’m sure there’s more to add and we can’t wait to give it all a go.
-Let me know what’s missing and we’ll add it to our adventure list.
+Let me know what’s missing and we’ll pop it our adventure list.

 I can also recommend you visit some of Devon’s lesser known beaches.
 And if you’re unlucky to visit South Devon on a damp day don’t despair!
 I can point you in the direction of things to do on wet days in South Devon.